CirclesUBI/circles-handbook/docs/developers/tech-overview.md

 **Circles Protocol**

-The Circles protocol is a set of smart contracts that are currently deployed on the [xDai/Gnosis Chain](https://www.xdaichain.com/), which is a stable payments EVM (Ethereum Virtual Machine) blockchain.
+The Circles protocol is a set of smart contracts that are currently deployed on the [Gnosis Chain](https://www.gnosis.io/), which is a stable payments EVM (Ethereum Virtual Machine) blockchain.

 Development on Gnosis Chain (GC) is easy and intuitive for Ethereum developers.
-Since GC is an EVM chain, smart contracts can be written and deployed in exactly the same way simply by setting a [different RPC endpoint](https://www.xdaichain.com/for-developers/developer-resources#json-rpc-endpoints).
+Since GC is an EVM chain, smart contracts can be written and deployed in exactly the same way simply by setting a [different RPC endpoint](https://docs.gnosischain.com/tools/rpc).

 ![Blockchain/Circles World](https://i.imgur.com/xNCmwMp.png)